openforcefield/openff-evaluator/docs/properties/commonworkflows.rst

     4) the system is parameterized using the force field parameters with which the property of interest should be calculated using i.e. of the target state (|build_smirnoff_system|, |build_tleap_system| or |build_lig_par_gen_system|) and the reduced potential of each configuration in the concatenated trajectory is evaluated using the parameterized system (|openmm_reduced_potentials|).

-    5) the MBAR method is employed to compute the average value of the observable of interest at the target state, taking the reference state reduced potentials as input.
+    5) the MBAR method is employed to compute the average value of the observable of interest and its uncertainty at the target state, taking the reference state reduced potentials as input.
 See :cite:`2018:messerly-a` for the theory behind this approach.
 An exception is raised if there are not enough effective samples to reweight (|reweight_statistics|).

 References
 ----------